 We’re committed to accuracy, fairness and sharing perspectives from people and cultures that have been historically ignored or misrepresented in Old West history.
 The fact that a quarter of cowboys may have been black, for example, is hardly noted in the movies and books we’ve all grown up with.
 Needless to say, we’re glad to see Nat Love and Co. get their own movie.

 We strive for accuracy, though we’re also aware of the limitations and biases of many historical accounts, and acknowledge that in some cases there’s no clear answers for many of the West’s most famous – and infamous – narratives.
 In these cases we do our best to present numerous views to allow the reader to make his or her own judgments.

 Finally, we’re passionate enthusiasts of American West history: the good, the bad and the ugly.
-The West represents – and represented – different things to different people, and we’re committed to sharing as many of those viewpoints as possible so future generations can learn from this engaging period of history.
+The West represented different things to different people, and we’re committed to sharing differing viewpoints when possible so future generations can learn from this engaging period of history.